-If Guinness had an award for the world’s fastest groundbreaking ceremony, the symbolic shovel-turning at the site of Foxconn’s planned $10 billion manufacturing campus in Racine County would have to be a top contender.
+If Guinness had an award for the world’s fastest groundbreaking ceremony, today’s symbolic shovel-turning at the site of Foxconn’s planned $10 billion manufacturing campus in Racine County would have to be a top contender.

-The morning event lasted less than a minute, and the small band of reporters invited to witness the heavily guarded proceeding were blown off as they tried to ask questions.
+The event lasted less than a minute, and the small band of reporters invited to witness the heavily guarded proceeding were blown off as they tried to ask questions.

 Donald Trump, Scott Walker, Paul Ryan and Foxconn CEO Terry Gao hustled briskly away after the photo op to address an auditorium of cheering Walker supporters.

-About 200 protesters assembled in Mount Pleasant before the groundbreaking to decry Walker’s giveaways to Foxconn and to air grievances about the project.
+About 200 protesters assembled in Pleasant Prairie before the groundbreaking to decry Walker’s giveaways to Foxconn and to air grievances about the project.
 The crowd, holding signs and chanting, “Hey, hey, ho, ho, Foxconn has got to go,” included several Democratic candidates.

-Protesters, including activists affiliated with NextGen Wisconsin, Gaia Coalition Network, and One Wisconsin Now, continued demonstrating throughout the afternoon.
+Protesters, including activists affiliated with NextGen Wisconsin, Gaia Coalition Network, and One Wisconsin Now, planned continued demonstrating throughout the afternoon.
 They voiced objections to the massive amount of taxpayer dollars promised to Foxconn, the environmental dangers posed by the plant, and the forced relocation of long-time residents in the area who had to sell their homes to make way for the project.

 Walker has given Foxconn a waiver on environmental regulations and promised it seven million gallons of Lake Michigan water daily.

-Many critics have cited Foxconn’s record of abusing its employees.
+Still other critics have cited Foxconn’s record of abusing its employees.
 So many workers have killed themselves on the job by jumping off the roofs of Foxconn factories in China that the company has had to install safety nets to catch them.